progressiveCaveman/roguelike-rust/design.md

 Make an easy way to translate between Point and (i32, i32) Make use of i32 and usize more consistent?
-Autoexplore sometimes doesn't explore unrevealed wall tiles
+Autoexplore sometimes doesn't explore unrevealed wall tiles Figure out why a lot of entities slows things down so much